Guest blog by Mary Pat Campbell FSA, MAAA, PRM

 Building your own graph templates can give your graphs a uniform and professional look, saving you from the look of using the built-in Microsoft defaults (which every Excel user can detect).
 If nothing else, it will show that you go the extra mile to deliver custom work.

-I will be covering making graph templates in Excel, as well as more advanced data visualization topics in Excel, in my upcoming ACTEX eLearning Webinar: “Advanced Techniques for Data Visualization in Excel” Tuesday, December 11, 2018, 1:00 – 2:30pm ET.
+I covered making graph templates in Excel, as well as more advanced data visualization topics in Excel, in my ACTEX eLearning Webinar: “Advanced Techniques for Data Visualization in Excel”.